jryanhaber/ChatGPT-Extender/README.md

 - The ability to check in in relation to your goals and have chatGPT be aware of the progress or challenges
 - ✔️ this is partly complete.
 ChatGPT will account for progress and challenges as you go now, in the future I aim to enable you to add check ins and challenges regularly so that chatGPT will be primed with this information for greater continuity.

-## Overarching immediately next objective

-## Next Phase of how this will be done

 ### Objectives coming up next

 - enable the user to move the extension around
 - enable zooming into a goal to trigger that goal

+## Overarching immediately next objective

+...
+TBD

+## Next Phase of how this will be done

+...
+TBD

 Credits